hause-dev/psych-disorder-classifier/Data/Results/README.md

 `Logisticregression_Maindisorder_Average_AUC.csv` - The average logistic regression AUC values and standard deviations for each main disorder with PCA applied, and without

+`Logisticregression_Specificdisorder_Average_AUC.csv` - The average logistic regression AUC values and standard deviations for each specific disorder with PCA applied, and without

 `Main_Disorder_Data.csv` - Contains the accuracy and AUC values of all of the models for every main disorder feature combination

 `Main_Model_Average_AUC.csv` - The average AUC values and standard deviations of all of the main disorders for each machine learning algorithm with PCA applied, and without